lamacoding/aneta4config/README.md

 As the ANET A4 uses mostly the same hardware as the A8 (pulleys, thermistors,...)
 I was able to get quick results.
 Just be <b>careful on first start!</b> Accelerations and feedrates are different from the standard configuration.
 Just adapt it if you want/need to.

+I also included a CAD file of the top frame.
+ANET delivers a different one than the one in the assembly video.
+It seems that the "new" one works as well but if you have the possibility to laser-cut acrylic parts, you can use this file.
+Mine just fits perfectly.